List of Deltora Quest characters: Bede

 A former wandering stage-actor, member of the outlaw entertainers known as the Masked Ones.
 Bede resembles Lief in appearance, because of their mutual ancestry.
 The Masked Ones were founded by Ballum, the brother of King Elstred and the first leader of the Masked Ones.
 (It is possible that Ballum and Elstred are half-brothers because in the last book of the second series, it is said that Adin's heir only had one child.)
 He had a beautiful singing voice that many of Deltora's women fell in love with, although the feeling wasn't always mutual.
 He wore a mask of a bird.
 When the Masked Ones came to Shadowgate, he became the heartthrob of Kirsten but then at last fell in love with Kirsten's sister, Mariette.
 They both wandered into the mountains and were never seen again.
 It was then revealed that Kirsten had captured Bede and made him her slave.
 Fortunately, Lief and the emerald dragon destroyed the Sister of the North, thus Bede and Mariette were saved.

 Rust

 A suspicious member of the inner circle Masked Ones.
 She wears the mask of a fox.
 She also controls the moths that guard the camp by a high pitched shriek.
 She seems to dislike the fact that Barda, Lief and Jasmine have joined the Masked Ones and wishes to expel them from the group and becomes delighted that they chose to leave on their own free will.

 Zerry

 A thieving young Masked One, student of Plug, and orphan from the Mere tribe.
 He steals the Belt of Deltora, but Steven/Nevets, Lief and Jasmine manage to get it back.
 Later, Steven takes Zerry as an assistant.
 When Jasmine and Lief get married, he became the stable master's chief assistant.
+As a Masked One, he wears a polypan mask.